Social Icons

 Directed by Charlie Bean

-Well well, the new Lady and the Tramp live-action is not that bad.
-As a matter of fact this Disney's fifteenth live-action remake of either their classic animation or a character from that era is much better than their last four also released this year which were Maleficent: Mistress of Evil, The Lion King, Aladdin and Dumbo.
+Well, well, the new Lady and the Tramp live-action isn’t that bad.
+In fact, this is Disney's fifteenth live-action remake of either a classic animation or a character from that era, and it’s much better than their last four releases this year: Maleficent: Mistress of Evil, The Lion King, Aladdin, and Dumbo.

-You will love the movie's setting and the characters are just well played into the role.
-There were changes made in this live-action which just played so well into the movie’s narrative.
-You will love the movie’s setting and when the Siamese cats showed up at Lady’s home, their song which was different from that of the animation, but it was still cool.
+You’ll love the movie’s setting, and the characters are perfectly cast.
+The changes made in this live-action version blend seamlessly into the narrative, enhancing the story.
+For example, when the Siamese cats show up at Lady’s home, their song is different from the animated version, but it still works really well.

-Lady and the Tramp is a live-action adaptation of Walt Disney’s 1955 animated film of the same name and it is the first Disney remake to not receive a theatrical release.
-It was instead launched with the release of their streaming service Disney+.
-I really enjoyed the way the changed the script to make the romantic story more romantic and lovely.
+Lady and the Tramp is a live-action adaptation of Walt Disney’s 1955 animated film of the same name.
+Interestingly, it’s the first Disney remake not to receive a theatrical release, instead debuting on their streaming service, Disney+.
+I really enjoyed how the script was tweaked to make the romantic storyline even more charming and heartfelt.

 Noelle (2019)